 EFFECTS AND SIDE EFFECTS

 Although the effects vary from person to person, the areca nut is generally chewed for its stimulant effect.
 Locals describe a warm body sensation with sharp awareness, euphoria and increased capacity for work.
-It is also generally reported to have effects such as well being, good humour, decreasing hunger, appeasing pain.
+It is also generally reported to have effects such as well being, good humor, decreasing hunger, appeasing pain.

 When consumed in small quantity, betel nuts can have health benefits such as prevention from tooth decay, digestive problems and healing of skin.
 It also helps remove strong food smells and prevent from bad breathes.